Dr. Shirley's Web Courses

 - AD 840

-- Paschasius Radbertus, Abbot of Corbey, develops the doctrine of Transubstantiation - that the Elemsnts of Communion are changed into the Body and Blood of Christ
+- Paschasius Radbertus, Abbot of Corbey, developed the doctrine of Transubstantiation - that the Elements of Communion are changed into the Body and Blood of Christ

 - AD 843

-- Empress Theodora reinstates image worship in Byzantine Empire;
+- Empress Theodora reinstated image worship in Byzantine Empire

-The Treaty of Verdun divides the Frankish Empire - the remains of Charlemagne's Empire - between the three grandsons of Charlemagne - Lothar I (Italy and Lorraine), Charles II the Bald (France), and Louis I (Germany)
+The Treaty of Verdun divided the Frankish Empire (the remains of Charlemagne's Empire) between the three grandsons of Charlemagne - Lothar I (Italy and Lorraine), Charles II the Bald (France), and Louis I (Germany)

 - AD 845

-- Johannes Scotus Erigena - "John the Scot" - becomes head of the palace school for Charles the Bald of France
+- Johannes Scotus Erigena - "John the Scot" - became head of the palace school for Charles the Bald of France

 - AD 846

-- The Arabs sack Rome and destroy the Venetian fleet
+- The Arabs sacked Rome and destroyed the Venetian fleet

 - AD 849-899